Baseflow/full-stack-on-rust/01-workspaces/README.md

 ]
 ```

-We have a `todo_api` crate, which is responsible for serving the todo REST api's.<br/>
+We have a `todo_api` crate, which is responsible for serving the todo REST API's.<br/>
-There is also a `todo_frontend` crate, which will be serving a WASM webapplication and communicate with the API to fetch it's data.
+There is also a `todo_frontend` crate, which will be serving a WASM web application, which will communicate with the API to fetch its data.
 The same goes for the native Linux application `todo_app`, which will also be communicating with the API to fetch the same data.
-In order to share models and perhaps logic between applications, we create another crate called `todo_shared` which will contain all shared models and logic for other projects in the workspace.
+To share models and perhaps logic between applications, we create another crate called `todo_shared` which will contain all shared models and logic for other projects in the workspace.

 Let's say we have the following model for TodoItem defined in todo_shared > models > todo_item.rs